Michaeleen Doucleff Bestselling Author, NPR Correspondent, Peabody Award-Winner

 About the Author

 Michaeleen Doucleff, PhD, is an award-winning journalist, bestselling author, and a prominent voice on the evolution of parenting and child psychology.
 A correspondent for NPR’s Science Desk, she reports for the radio and the Web in addition to NPR’s global health and development blog, Goats and Soda.
 Doucleff focuses on disease outbreaks, cross-cultural parenting, and children’s health.
-In 2014, she was part of the team that earned a George Foster Peabody award for its coverage of the Ebola outbreak in West Africa.
+In 2014, she was part of the team that earned a George Foster Peabody award for their coverage of the Ebola outbreak in West Africa.
 As a science journalist, Doucleff has reported on a broad range of topics, from vaccine hesitancies to how to teach kids to do chores voluntarily.
 Prior to joining NPR, Doucleff was an editor at the journal Cell, where she wrote about the science behind pop culture.

-Her book Hunt, Gather, Parent: What Ancient Cultures Can Teach Us About the Lost Art of Raising Happy, Helpful Little Humans explores parenting strategies from families in three of the world’s most venerable communities: Maya families in Mexico, Inuit families above the Arctic Circle, and Hadzabe families in Tanzania.
-The New York Times, Publishers Weekly, and USA Today bestseller introduces a highly appealing idea for a world where frantic over-parenting has become the norm, proposing that our ancestors may hold the answers to how to master parenting where our modern theories have failed.
-Curious to learn about more effective parenting approaches, Doucleff lived with families and observed their techniques firsthand, applying them to her own daughter with striking results.
-She talks to psychologists, neuroscientists, anthropologists, and sociologists and explains how these strategies can impact children’s mental health and development.
+Her first book, Hunt, Gather, Parent: What Ancient Cultures Can Teach Us About the Lost Art of Raising Happy, Helpful Little Humans, is a New York Times bestseller.
+In it, Doucleff explores parenting strategies from families in three of the world’s most venerable communities: Mayan families in Mexico, Inuit families above the Arctic Circle, and Hadzabe families in Tanzania.
+To gain firsthand insight, she lived with these families and applied their techniques to her daughter with striking results.
+Doucleff also consulted with psychologists, neuroscientists, anthropologists, and sociologists to explain how these strategies impact children.
+Hunt, Gather, Parent provides practical takeaways that parents can implement, reshapes how they relate to children, and reveals a universal parenting paradigm adapted for American families.

-Doucleff taps into a growing sense of dissatisfaction with contemporary parenting theories, which often conflict and leave parents feeling overwhelmed and unequipped to meet their children’s behavioral and emotional challenges.
-Filled with practical takeaways that parents can implement immediately, Hunt, Gather, Parent helps us rethink the ways we relate to our children, and reveals a universal parenting paradigm adapted for American families.
 In her keynotes and presentations, Doucleff discusses how Western parenting often has it backwards.
 We interfere too much.
 We don’t have enough confidence in our children.
 We don’t trust their innate ability to know what they need to grow.
 And in many instances, we don’t speak their language.
-By widening the parenting lens, Doucleff helps parents to understand vitally different ways of relating to children, disciplining, and having fun together.
-In addition, she examines global health, diseases, vaccines, and more.
-She has a bachelor’s degree in biology from Caltech, a doctorate in chemistry from the University of California, Berkeley, and a master’s degree in viticulture and enology from the University of California, Davis.
+By widening the parenting lens, Doucleff helps parents to understand different ways of relating, disciplining, and having fun with children.
+In addition, she examines global health, diseases, and vaccines.
+Doucleff has a bachelor’s degree in biology from Caltech, a doctorate in chemistry from the University of California, Berkeley, and a master’s degree in viticulture and enology from the University of California, Davis.
 She lives with her husband, daughter and their German shepherd, Savanna, in San Francisco.

 Suggested Topics

-• Hunt, Gather, Parent
+- Hunt, Gather, Parent

-• Parenting
+- Parenting

-• Child Psychology
+- Child Psychology

 Raves and Reviews